OI-wiki/i18n/docs/ds/heap.md

 The heap whose value of each node is greater than or equal to its parent value is called the min heap, otherwise it is called the max heap.
 The `priority_queue` in [STL](https://en.cppreference.com/w/cpp/container/priority_queue) is actually a max heap.

-The main operations supported by the (min) heap are: insert a number, query the minimum value, delete the minimum value, merge two heaps, and reduce the value of an element.
+The main operations supported by the (min) heap are: insert a number, query or delete the minimum value, merge two heaps, and reduce the value of an element.

 Some powerful heaps (parallel heaps) can also (efficiently) support operations such as merge.